 - Let’s make sure contact tracing exposure notifications are few and slow to come, particularly in schools.
 Because you know, schools are “safe” and we don’t want to worry parents and teachers.

 - Let’s make sure to always be two steps behind.
 This time it is with rolling out the third dose of the vaccine during an Omicron wave.
-Last time it was with the second vaccine dose to residents in Long Term Care.
+Last fall it was with the third vaccine dose to residents in Long Term Care.

 - Let’s avoid providing access to federal financial support for businesses and employees impacted by Omicron.
 Instead of asking non-essential businesses to close and giving them access to federal funds, let’s encourage them to plan to operate with 20-30% of employees infected or in isolation.